itodor/it-instafreight/README.md

 * `cd src`
 * `docker-compose up -d`

-For the first time set-up you have to run migrations and seed files by executing following commands (DB seed might take 1-2 min):
+For the first time set-up you have to run migrations and seed files by executing following command (might take 1-2 min):
-* `docker exec -it api php artisan migrate`
-* `docker exec -it api php artisan db:seed`
+* `docker exec -it api php artisan migrate --seed`

 To test that everything is working properly you should be able to go to: `localhost:8000` or make a test request for API to `localhost:8000/api/shipments`.